fullmetalbrackets/blog/src/content/blog/sideload-the-directv-stream-app-on-sony-bravia-tv-with-android-tv.md

 related1: rsync-a-quick-guide
 ---

-> As of September 2022, I no longer have AT&T as a provider, so I cannot personally confirm that these instructions will still work anymore.
-However, a cursory skim of the forum thread on XDA Developers shows active discussion and recent updates of the APK, so I have no reason to believe these instructions are outdated.
-Feel free to let me know if you try them and they do not work.
+> [warning] **Outdated Content**
+>
+> I haven't had AT&T as a cable provider (nor have I had cable at all) in years, and enough time has passed that it's almost certain the information in this blog post is no longer relevant.
+It will remain for legacy purposes, but it's probably unwise to try doing anything it says at this point.

 ## About the fix